matzew/aerogear-ios/API.md

 ## Remove data

 The AGPipe also contains a 'remove' method to delete the data on the server.
-It takes the value of the 'id' property, so that it knows which resource to delete:
+It takes the map object which must have an 'id' property/field set, so that it knows which resource to delete:

     // Now, just remove the project:
     [projects remove:projectEntity success:^(id responseObject) {